Valkyrja: History

 They recorded their third album, 'The Antagonist's Fire', in June/July 2013 again at Necromorbus Studio in Stockholm, and again produced by Tore Stjerna, and the album was released on 11 November 2013 through World Terror Committee.
-Neil Pretorious of About.com reviewed the album, awarding it 4/5, writing that "this really is an ace album on all fronts.
+Neil Pretorious of About.com reviewed the album, awarding it 4/5, writing that "this is an ace album on all fronts.
 That patented Swedish vibe is all over the place, the delivery is tight and energetic and the production is surprisingly crisp."
 Marcos Garcia of Metal Temple also praised the album, giving it 9/10, writing that "they really show a musical style that deserves our attention."